Mii: Mii Maker

 The Mii Maker (Miiスタジオ, Mī Sutajio) is the app that allows Mii creation on the Nintendo 3DS.
-It can store up to 100 Mii characters, much like the Wii and later Nintendo Switch, and includes more facial features than the latter console.
+It can store up to 100 Mii characters, much like the Wii, and includes more facial features than the latter console.
 The Mii Maker installed on the Nintendo 3DS can use facial recognition to generate a Mii, which selects facial features based on a photograph of a person's face taken with the system's cameras.

 Uses in games

 Unlike the Nintendo DS, which features limited support of Mii characters, its successor the Nintendo 3DS features Miis as a standard.
 Similar to the Wii's Mii Channel, the Nintendo 3DS features its own Mii-creating application called Mii Maker, which is more advanced than the Mii Channel.

 Mii characters can be created manually with Mii Maker as on the Wii's Mii Channel, but they can also be created automatically through the use of the Nintendo 3DS's cameras.
 The system captures an image of a subject's face, and the application converts the image into a Mii likeness using integrated recognition software.
 Automated Mii character designs can be manually adjusted.
-Mii characters can also be imported from the Wii to the 3DS or from the 3DS to the Wii U. However, Miis cannot be sent from the 3DS to the Wii, as Mii Maker features an expanded selection of design parts that are not available on Mii Channel.
+Mii characters can also be imported from the Wii to the 3DS or from the 3DS to the Wii U, however, Miis cannot be sent from the 3DS to the Wii, as Mii Maker features an expanded selection of design parts that are not available on Mii Channel.

 The Nintendo 3DS can generate and read QR codes that represent Mii characters.
 QR codes and pictures of Mii characters can also be transferred to an SD card in any picture format, and be used in various ways, such as posting them on a web page.
-Miis on the Nintendo 3DS can also be used in conjunction with the device's Augmented Reality software - the software includes a mini-app named 'Mii Pics' which allows the user to take a photo of their Mii within a regular photo, using an augmented reality card included with the system.
+Miis on the Nintendo 3DS can also be used in conjunction with the device's built-in augmented reality software – the software includes a mini-app named 'Mii Pics' which allows the user to take a photo of their Mii within a regular photo, using an augmented reality card included with the system.

 The first Nintendo 3DS game to include support for Mii characters is Pilotwings Resort.
 Miis obtained through StreetPass appear as non-player characters in Nintendogs + Cats.
-Mii characters also appear in Pokémon Rumble Blast, Mario Kart 7, and in many more games.
+Mii characters also appear in Pokémon Rumble Blast, Mario Kart 7, and many more games.
+The Nintendo eShop exclusive game Dillon's Dead-Heat Breakers also allows players to create an "Amiimal", an animal with facial features based on their selected Mii.

-Currently, the most notable game to feature Miis in their entirety is Tomodachi Life, the sequel to Tomodachi Collection, which was only released in Japan for the Nintendo DS.
+Currently, the most notable game to feature Miis in their entirety is Tomodachi Life, the sequel to the Japan-only Tomodachi Collection for the Nintendo DS.
 This is also the first game to give Miis complete lines of dialogue as well as the first game to allow players to choose what Miis say.
-Miitopia is another Mii-centric game title for the Nintendo 3DS, also released on the Nintendo Switch in May 2021.
+Miitopia is another Mii-centric game title for the Nintendo 3DS.